shopware/docs/guides/hosting/installation-updates/extension-managment.md

 ## Installing extensions with Composer

-To solve these problems, we recommend installing all extensions (plugins and apps) with Composer.
-This way, you can manage all extensions in one place and update them together with Shopware.
-To get started with Composer, first you need to authorize your local project with the Shopware Composer Registry.
+To solve these problems, it is recommended to install all extensions (plugins and apps) with Composer.
+This way, you can manage all extensions in one place and update them along with Shopware.
+To get started with Composer, first, you need to authorize your local project with the Shopware Composer Registry.
+Below are the steps:

-Steps:

 - Login to [account.shopware.com](https://account.shopware.com) and go to your Shop (in Merchant or Account area)
 - Click on one extension